RFoe/coasync/README.md

 ```

-### For more examples, please refer to the test set in project directory[coasync/test].
+### For more examples, please refer to the demo set in project directory[coasync/demo].
 ### There are many code demos that cover all the current features of the project